barisayyildiz/Forecast-Web-App/README.md

 [Live Demo]()

-I developed a forecast web app with using OpenWeatherMap, Unsplash and CountryFlag API's.
+I developed a weather forecast web app with using OpenWeatherMap, Unsplash and CountryFlag API's.
 And owfont (OpenWeatherFont) for the icons.
 I used OpenWeatherMap for the data, Unsplash for the background images, CountrFlag for the country flags.

 [OpenWeatherMap API](https://openweathermap.org/api)\
 [Unsplash API](https://unsplash.com/developers)\